Hedgehogs – both wild and pet hedgehog advice

 A porcupine’s quills can be many inches long.

-When attacked a porcupine does not roll into a ball.
+When attacked, a porcupine does not roll into a ball.
 It points its tail and the quills in it towards the predator.
-If any stick into the attacker the ends of the quills have barbs which cause the quill to detach and remain stuck into the attacker, causing them to flee.
+If any stick into the attacker, the ends of the quills have barbs, which cause the quill to detach and remain stuck into the attacker, causing them to flee.

-Porcupines actually belong to the rodent family, oddly enough, even though they probably look less like rodents than hedgehogs do.
+Porcupines belong to the rodent family, oddly enough, even though they probably look less like rodents than hedgehogs do.

-Hedgehogs are generally much smaller than porcupines too and have nowhere near as many quills.
+Hedgehogs are generally much smaller than porcupines, too, and have nowhere near as many quills.

 Are hedgehogs marsupials?